What to do when you wish you want to do something

 I also like to use competition to shake off my I don’t want to attitude.
 Well, honestly not only my attitude.
 Best way to have all the toys cleaned from the floor?
 I give my boys two boxes and bet them who would fill his box first.
 Works every time.
 And not only with kids.
 Corporations run on managers trying to bit each other’s results.

 You have no one to compete with?
 Challenge yourself.
 I did one burpee yesterday, let’s do three today!
 Ok, I got too excited.
 I’ll do two.
 And then eat a donut as a reward.
-But it’s a progress!
-Yey!
+But it’s progress!
+Yay!

 There is one more thing.
 It’s painful but works every time.
 I’m sure you don’t want to hear this but physical activity is proved to spike your willingness to well… be active some more.
-And a movement is healthy.
+And the movement is healthy.
 Long-term benefits, weight loss, well-being, aaaaaaa!
 Just go running and don’t make me think about it more, please.

 Ok.
 Full disclosure – I tried.
 It works.
 It’s a secret weapon.
 If you are really desperate – go for it.
-If you are like me and you don’t run, check YouTube for some cool trainings.
+If you are like me and you don’t run, check YouTube for some cool training videos.
 I love Polish trainer Ewa Chodakowska so I usually do her workouts (I’m not an affiliate, I recommend her just because she’s awesome) but you can find a lot of fitness stuff online.
 Fifteen minutes of suffering works miracles.
 Even for your mood.

 And again – motivation is also all about mindset!

 The Internet is full of tips and tricks on how to revive your motivation.
 But the truth is what works for X doesn’t necessarily work for Y. I’m sick and tired of reading “I know how you feel, I was there…”, “I know your situation…”.
 I’m sorry, that’s BS.
 Honestly, I don’t know your situation, don’t know what are you going through, what I know is that you are reading this text until the end, so you are looking for some support in the motivation department.